vardhans07/AI-Infotech-Solution-Website./README.md

 ## ✨ Key Features

-- ✅ Real-time feedback submission
-- 🛡️ Form validation with mobile number pattern
 - 📥 Stores data using Sequelize ORM
 - ✉️ Sends automatic email notifications on each submission
-- 📱 Fully responsive for all screen sizes
-- 🔐 Deploy-ready with database + domain setup

 ---